corey-rr/redcar-vimly/readme.md

  - Running terminal commands*
  - Running ruby commands*
  - Opening a terminal in the project directory or a specified one
+ - Open a link in a web browser

 \* optionally uses selected text by replacing `_S_`